Zabamund/wellpathpy/docs/source/tutorial.rst

 - column headers are **required**
 - md must increase monotonically
-- as inc and azi cannot be distinguished numerically it is the user's responsibility to ensure the data are passed in in this order
+- as inc and azi cannot be distinguished numerically it is the user's responsibility to ensure the data are passed in this order
 - inc must be in range 0-180 (to allow for horizontal wells to climb)
 - azi must be in range 0-360